|Kevin Chase and I practice for a 1975 performance.|

 I was still a little nervous about a visit to relative strangers.
 But, sure enough, the formula worked quite well at that location.
 There was a little beer and a lot of laughter over the hour or so of our visit.

 As you'd expect, none of our group forgot what had happened when December of 1974 rolled around.
 We made a few rounds on Christmas night, and ended the night at the Cullinans.
-We gave them all updates on our year, and laughed a lot along the way.
+We gave them all updates on our year, and had a good time.
 It was the same story in 1975 and 1976.
 Our apparel became less formal, but no one noticed.

 College eventually ended for our group of "singers," and we moved on with our lives.
 Still, we knew a good Christmas tradition when we saw one.
 We still showed up on Christmas Night when we could in some sort of combination, although distances and jobs sometimes got in the way.
 We dropped the other stops on the tour, but always made a big effort to visit the family homestead on Roxbury Drive.
 As friend Glenn said, could they even have Christmas without us?
 It got to the point where someone would just hand us a beer when appeared on the front step.
 Our singing days apparently were over, but we still turned out.

 Our best stunt involved a letter to the newspaper editor from Mr. Cullinan.
 He was complaining about reactions to the Bhopal chemical disaster in 1984, a horrible industrial accident in the chemical business.
 Mr. Cullinan, a worker in that industry, wrote about the over-the-top reaction of "wooly-hatted liberals."
 Naturally, that Christmas we showed up wearing wooly hats.
 Mr. Cullinan roared.